Reprinted courtesy of the Westerville News & Public Opinion/SNP

 WeVote supports the levy, and say the funds are needed to ensure

-Westerville students receive high quality education, that is why the
+Westerville students receive high quality education,

 neighborhood liaisons are so important, said Michael Kelley, a Hanby